GoogleContainerTools/kpt-functions-sdk/README.md

 ![][ci-badge]

-KPT Functions are client-side programs that operate on Kubernetes configuration files.
+KPT Functions are client-side programs that make it easy to operate on a directory of Kubernetes configuration files.

-Example use cases:
+Use cases:

 - **Configuration Compliance:** e.g. Require all `Namespace` configurations to have a `cost-center` label.
 - **Configuration Generation:** e.g. Provide a blueprint for new services by generating a `Namespace` with organization-mandated defaults for `RBAC`, `ResourceQuota`, etc.
-- **Configuration Mutation/Migration:** e.g. Change a field in all `PodSecurityPolicy` configurations to make them more secure.
+- **Configuration Mutation/Migration:** e.g. Update all `PodSecurityPolicy` configurations to improve security posture.

 KPT functions can be run as one-off functions or as part of a CI/CD pipeline.